oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AngelSaph.md

 He has flesh unlike others of MWS.

 And yes, he is an American.
+A Minnesotan.
 No guns though.

 ### Body